poptomas/poptomas/README.md

 👨‍💻 Software Engineer | 🎓 Master's Student in Software & Data Engineering | 🌍 Based in Prague, currently on exchange in Basel

 About Me
 I'm a Software Engineer specializing in Data Science, currently pursuing my Master's in Software and Data Engineering at Charles University.
 I'm also participating in a study exchange at the University of Basel.
-Professionally, I work at Cisco, where I apply my skills in real-world projects.
+Professionally, I work at Cisco.

-## Skills

-- Languages: Python, C#, C++
 <!-- [![poptomas's GitHub stats](https://github-readme-stats.vercel.app/api?username=poptomas&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats) -->
 <!--
 **poptomas/poptomas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.